Mixed Warm Dark Matter Constraints using Milky Way Satellite Galaxy Counts: Limits on Mixed Sterile Neutrino

 \section{Limits on Mixed Sterile Neutrino}

 We apply our analysis to a MWDM model consisting of a $m_{\nu_s}=7$\,keV sterile neutrino produced through the Shi-Fuller mechanism~\citep{Shi:1999}, in which its production is resonantly enhanced due to the presence of a net lepton asymmetry in the primordial plasma.
 Sterile neutrino's are not produced thermally, and their spectral energy distributions are typically warmer than thermal WDM at comparable mass.

 We use the public \texttt{sterile-dm} code \citep{Venumadhav:2016} to generate the phase-space distributions of $\nu_s$ and $\bar{\nu}_s$ for a range of lepton asymmetry values that correspond to sterile neutrino abundances, $\Omega_{\nu_s}$, and mixing angles, $\sin^2(2\theta)$.
 We obtain the shape of the matter power spectrum by providing the phase-space distributions as an input for the Boltzmann code \texttt{CLASS}~\citep{lesgourgues2011cosmic}.
-We obtain the subhalo suppression function using \texttt{sashimi} for mixing angles and fractions in the range of $ 10^{-12.25} \leq \sin^2(2\theta) \leq 10^{-11}$ and $0.1 \leq f_{\nu_s} \leq 0.6$ with fraction steps of 0.1.
-The subhalo suppression function can be approximated using Eq.~\ref{eqn:beta_fit}, for which we fit the parameters $\alpha$, $\gamma$, and $\Delta$ for fractions in the range of $0.1 \leq f_{\nu_s} \leq 0.6$.
+We obtain the subhalo suppression function, \CYtwo{$\beta(M,\sin^2(2\theta),f_{\nu_s})$,} using \texttt{sashimi} for mixing angles and fractions in the range of $ \CYone{4\times10^{-13}} \leq \sin^2(2\theta) \leq 10^{-11}$ and $0.1 \leq f_{\nu_s} \leq 0.6$ with fraction steps of 0.1.
+The subhalo suppression function can be approximated using Eq.~\ref{eqn:beta_fit}, for which we fit the parameters $\alpha$, $\gamma$, and $\Delta$ for fractions in the range of $0.1 \leq f_{\nu_s} \leq 0.6$ \footnote{\CYone{The subhalo suppression functions for the mixed sterile neutrino scenerios considered in this analysis can be found \url{https://github.com/chinyitan/mwdm}}.}.

-We note that there is uncertainty in modeling the phase-space distribution of sterile neutrinos \citep[e.g.,][]{Lovell:2023}.
-For example, the phase-space distributions obtained by~\citet{Ghiglieri:2015} are colder than the ones produced by \texttt{sterile-dm} \citep{Venumadhav:2016}, especially at large mixing angles.
-For the 7.1~keV sterile neutrino considered by \citet{Lovell:2023}, we find that the expected number of observable MW satellite galaxies produced by the \citet{Ghiglieri:2015} model is larger than the prediction from \citet{Venumadhav:2016} by a factor of $>1.6$ for $\sin^2(2\theta) \sim 10^{-10}$, but that for smaller mixing angles of $\sin^2(2\theta) \lesssim 10^{-11}$ the difference is a factor of $\lesssim1.3$.
-This theoretical modeling uncertainty is not included in our constraints.
+\CYone{We note that there are alternate methods of modeling the phase-space distribution of sterile neutrinos, such as those presented by \citet{Ghiglieri:2015}.
+While the phase-space distributions obtained by~\citet{Ghiglieri:2015} are colder than the ones produced by \texttt{sterile-dm} using its default settings, \citet{Boderker:2020} found that both methods are in good agreement with each other when the number of momentum bins used in \texttt{sterile-dm} is increased to 30,000 to better capture the resonances in the sterile-neutrino production.
+For the mixing angles considered in our analysis, we observed that using the transfer function generated from \texttt{sterile-dm} with the increased number of momentum bins does not significantly alter our mixed sterile neutrino constraints. }

 Fig.~\ref{Figure:sterile_nu_constrained} shows the exclusion region of the fraction of dark matter composed of a 7\,keV sterile neutrino as a function of mixing angle derived from the same galaxy--halo connection model as for the thermal relic WDM scenario.
 For the mixing angles considered in this work, the constraints on the fraction are roughly constant with $f_{\nu_s} \sim 0.45 (0.55)$ at a posterior ratio of 10:1 (or 20:1).
 This is consistent with the results for the thermal relic WDM at low mass ($\mwdm\lesssim 2 $~keV).
 The grey hatched region shows the bound obtained from the maximum allowed lepton asymmetry value from BBN of $L_6\equiv 10^6(n_{\nu_s}-n_{\bar{\nu}_s})/s\le 2500$~\citep{Serpico:2005bc}, which we translate to the $(\fnu,\sin^2(2\theta))$ parameter space using the \texttt{sterile-dm} code.
 Moreover, sterile neutrinos can decay into an active neutrino and photon, which would be detectable as a monochromatic X-ray line at $E_{\gamma}=m_{\nu_s}/2$.
 The grey dotted region shows constraints from the non-observation of a line in XMM-Newton data by \citet{Foster:2021ngm}, which has been scaled inversely with $f_{\nu_s}$.